SAUSy-Lab/itinerum-trip-breaker/README.md

 The Viterbi algorithm provides the most likely underlying classification of points, and these are used to map time to travel and activities.

+### Output Data
+Data is output in several files, some of which contain somewhat overlapping information.

+#### Episodes File
+The episodes file is the most elemental output.
+It's in a sort of this happenend and then that happened format.

+#### Locations File
+This file contains a list of *potential* activity locations, many of which will correspond to an entry in the episodes file.
+Locations not used will be marked as such.

+#### Person Days File
+This file summarizes the episodes file per calendar day.
+Since many people may stay up a little past midnight, but few go all the way around the clock, a calndar date is considered to go from 3am to 3am.
+Each episode type is counted and summed.
+E.g. How much time was spent at home today and how many trips were made?

 ## Dependencies
 * Python 3